Meet the team and settle onto your chartered yacht. All of the usual facilities: toilets/showers, electric & water on the dock.

 The Yacht Club offers excellent food, both Chinese & Turkish, friendly staff, hot showers & a beautiful beach with plenty of large chill out cushions.
 La Flora is an alternative restaurant at the opposite end of the bay.

-This is the place to drop your anchor and dive off your yacht into crystal clear waters.
+This is the place to dive off your yacht into the crystal clear waters.

-With a choice of 3 restaurants in the bay all serving simple Turkish island food and a citadel high on the hill to clamber up to, this is idyllic.
+We recommend Sailors House where Mustafa will greet you as he takes your lines and hands you a lazy line.
+Dining is on a wooden platform over the water.
+Simple, delicious Turkish food with freshly caught fish and vegetables grown in their own garden.
+A citadel high on the hill to clamber up to, this is idyllic.
 On a clear day you will be able to see over to the Greek Island of Rhodes.

-Note: If you are staying overnight be sure to use one of the restaurant jetties as the bay dies not have good holding.
+Note: If you are staying overnight be sure to use one of the restaurant jetties as the bay does not have good holding.

 A busy harbour popular with Gulets, moor stern to the town quay on anchor and have a stroll along this pretty waterfront.
 With a choice of restaurants, bars, shops and a cash machine this is a good stopover to shop and restock your sail boat.
 For the men we recommend the barber here for a traditional Turkish shave.